Defining ‘Disabled’ for Social Security Benefit Eligibility

 The SSI and SSDI disability programs are funded in different ways.
 So many people ask if they can get both SSI and SSDI benefits at the same time.
 The answer?
 It depends.

 Keep in mind that SSI is a needs-based program with income restrictions.
 Suppose you are receiving SSDI benefits.
 To also qualify for SSI, the amount of SSDI money you received would have to be below a certain threshold.
 In many cases, if you’ve worked long enough to qualify for SSDI payments, your income and assets threshold is often not low enough to also qualify for SSI.

 If you are receiving VA benefits, can you also claim Social Security benefits?
 You may be able to claim both benefits.

 VA disability benefits are not income-based.
 If you are currently receiving VA benefits, you might also be able to claim SSDI benefits.
 As for the income-based SSI benefits, if you are a disabled veteran and in the needs-based VA pension program, you might be able to claim your VA pension as well as SSI benefits.

 Applying for more than one benefit can be a difficult and frustrating process.
 You may be approved for one benefit, but that doesn’t necessarily mean that you’ll easily be approved for the other.

 Your best course of action?
-Reach out to the Jackson Social Security benefits attorney at Derek L. Hall, PC.
+Reach out to the Social Security benefits attorney in Jackson, MS at Derek L. Hall, PC.